7-Eleven's lawsuit against mom-and-pop store shows value of general liability insurance

 It's a cautionary tale, but one worth heeding: trademark infringement lawsuits can happen to anyone, even small, unassuming businesses.

-Trademark Lawsuits Often a Case of Goliath v.
-David
+Trademark lawsuits often a case of Goliath vs. David

 For perspective, the report states the Dallas-based 7-Eleven Inc. operates, franchises, or licenses nearly 10,500 convenience stores in North America.
 You can imagine it didn't get to the top by playing nice with those that dare tread on its turf.